Print Edition - 2016-05-21 | News

 Bill to be tabled in Parliament session after discussion next week

-The Parliamentary Committee on Women, Children and Social Welfare is preparing to table a bill on eighth amendment to the Education Act (1972) to restructure private schools.
+May 21, 2016-The Parliamentary Committee on Women, Children and Social Welfare is preparing to table a bill on eighth amendment to the Education Act (1972) to restructure private schools.

 As the committee is waiting to put the bill before the House, private school lobbyists are scrambling to affect changes in some provisions proposed in the legislation, chiefly the one that requires schools to register as a cooperative company and to impart free basic education.